Intellectual property in Ethiopia: Copyright law

 The intellectual property is governed by various proclamations, regulations and directives.
-On 19 July 2004, the Copyright and Neighboring Rights Protection was came to force, which then amended by Proclamation No. 872/2014, issued by the Council of Ministers under Regulation No. 305/2014.
+On 19 July 2004, the Copyright and Neighboring Rights Protection came to force, which then amended by Proclamation No. 872/2014, issued by the Council of Ministers under Regulation No. 305/2014.

 Like most countries, copyright is protected as long as author's death plus 50 years after his/her death.
 For the rights of artists and music producers of sound recording extending to 50 years and the rights of broadcasting organizations extend to 20 years.

 Patent law

 The patent law is governed under Proclamation No. 123/95 together with the Council of Ministers regulation No 12/97.
 The patent laws regulate inventions, minor inventions, utility models and industrial design.
 The patent rights shall belong to the inventor; if invention attributed to two persons jointly not shall belong to them.

 Alebel Ashagrie & Associates, and Ethiopian Law Office provides comprehensive types of intellectual property, covering patent and trademark protection, design registration, copyright and the licensing of technology.

 The duration of patent protection is quite different in Ethiopia, but usually given from initial period of patent protection filed by applicants up to fifteen years.
-However, further five years would added if the protection is properly worked in Ethiopia.
+However, a further five years would be added if the protection is properly worked in Ethiopia.

 Patent of invention

 The patent is given to a patent applicant if they registered for the first time or the 12 months have not lapsed since it has been registered in other countries.
 If inventor granted patent of introduction, the invention will be valid for a period of 15 years.
 Further five years patent may be valid if invention is properly worked in Ethiopia.

+Ethiopia's first intellectual property law was enacted in 2006, which included provisions for patents, trademarks, copyrights, and industrial designs.
+The law aimed to protect the rights of creators and inventors in Ethiopia and promote innovation and creativity in the country.
+Since then, Ethiopia has made efforts to strengthen its intellectual property rights framework to encourage innovation and economic growth.